 Dr. Frederick A. Schwertz Distinguished Professor of Life Sciences

 Interim Provost, Carnegie Mellon University

 4400 Fifth Avenue

 Ph.D., University of Pittsburgh

 Postdoctoral Appointment, Max-Planck Institut fur medizinische Forschung

 My long-term research interests center around understanding the physiological mechanisms underlying the functional and computational properties brain neuronal networks.
-These mechanisms are best elucidated by detailed studies of the physiological properties of the synapses, cells and circuits involved in the performance of a given task.
-In particular, I am interested in how phenomena such as dendritic integration and synaptic plasticity may allow small groups of neurons to perform complex functions.
+That is, I want to understand the brain as an organ of biological computation and by extension to understand brain dysfunction as examples of failed computation.
+I believe that the mechanisms underlying computation are best uncovered by detailed studies of the physiological properties of the synapses, cells and circuits involved in the performance of a given task.
+In particular, I am interested in how neuronal diversity, synchrony, circuitry, dendritic integration and synaptic plasticity may allow small groups of neurons to perform complex and interesting functions.
 Understanding such computational properties of brain networks often requires the simultaneous acquisition of data from several cells within a network and/or from multiple locations within a single cell.
 Thus, I also am interested in the application and development of physiological and optical techniques that facilitate this sort of parallel data acquisition in vitro and in vivo.

 Dahlen JE, Jimenez DA, Gerkin RC, Urban NN.
 Morphological analysis of activity-reduced adult-born neurons in the mouse olfactory bulb.
-Front Neurosci.;5:66, 2011.
-Epub 2011 May 9.
+Front Neurosci.
+2011 May 9;5:66.